pratik0809/pratik0809.github.io/_posts/2018-01-31-rspec-for-dummies.markdown

 No failures.
 But it says no examples found?
 RSpec is referred to as BDD testing.
 Check out this [post](https://codeutopia.net/blog/2015/03/01/unit-testing-tdd-and-bdd/) to learn more about the difference between BDD and TDD.
-Essentially, in the world of BDD, every test is an 'example (hint: `it` blocks are examples).
+Essentially, in the world of BDD, every test is an 'example' (hint: `it` blocks are examples).

 ## The Describe Block
-Let's imagine we have accelerate and decelerate methods onto our `Car` class so we can make these cars go faster and slower.
 To begin testing process, we use a `describe` block to describe the behavior of a group of examples we are concerned with.
 In our case, the behaviors we are interested in are the instance methods of our `Car` class.
 Typically, the convention is to use a '.' when referring to a class method's name and a '#' when referring to an instance method's name.

 ```ruby
 # spec/car_spec.rb